-Home Family and home Garden Hydrangea: planting and care
+Home Family and home Garden and vegetable garden Hydrangea: planting and care

-Many gardeners plant hydrangeas.
-This shrub begins to bloom in mid-summer, almost completely covered with large inflorescences.
+Many gardeners grow hydrangea.
+This shrub begins to bloom in mid-summer, becoming almost completely covered with large inflorescences.
 The homeland of hydrangea is the subtropics.
-There it can grow up to 4 meters in height, but in our latitudes its size is limited to a small bush.
+There it is capable of growing up to 4 meters in height, but in our latitudes its size is limited to a small bush.

 Hydrangeas are planted in the spring.
-Since the plant will be in a certain area for several years, the soil must be thoroughly fertilize...
-To do this, organic matter and mineral fertilizers are introduced into the hole under the hydrangea.
+Since the plant will be in a certain area for several years, the soil must be thoroughly fertilize.
+To do this, organic matter and mineral fertilizers are added to the hole under the hydrangea.
 It can be compost or humus.
-If the soil is too heavy, add sand.
+If the soil is too heavy, you need to add sand.
 Clay is added to light soils.
-Since the roots of the hydrangea grow strongly over time, make the planting hole large.
-Add fertilizers to the bottom of the pit and mix them with the soil, then add a layer of soil without fertilizers.
+Since hydrangea roots grow greatly over time, make the planting hole large.
+Add fertilizer to the bottom of the hole and mix it with the soil, then add a layer of soil without fertilizer.

-go2 If you plan to make a hedge out of hydrangea, then instead of a hole, make a 1 meter wide trench.
+go2 If you plan to make a hedge from hydrangea, then instead of a hole, make a trench 1 meter wide.
 Maintain a distance of 2.5 meters between seedlings.
-Slightly prune the root system of the seedlings.
-Cut the branches slightly too, leaving a couple of buds on the annual branches.
-Lower the seedlings into the hole and cover with soil, tamping well.
-Water the area around the trunk well after planting and mulch with peat or needles and pine bark.
+Lightly trim the root system of the seedlings.
+Also trim the branches slightly, leaving a pair of buds on annual branches.
+Place the seedlings in the hole and cover them with soil, compacting them well.
+Water the area around the trunk well after planting and mulch with peat or pine needles and pine bark.

 Hydrangea varieties

-Out of a large number varieties and types of hydrangea for breeding in our climate are best suited to the following:
+From a large number varieties and types of hydrangeas that are best suited for cultivation in our climate are:

-• The Annabel variety is a small shrub, up to 1.5 meters high.
-This variety belongs to the hydrangea tree species.
+• The Annabelle variety is a small shrub, up to 1.5 meters high.
+This variety belongs to the tree variety of hydrangea.
 The crown of this hydrangea can grow up to three meters.
-The large and succulent leaves of this shrub never change their color.
+The large and juicy leaves of this shrub never change their color.
 The inflorescences of this hydrangea variety are white.

-• The Grandiflora variety is an extensive bush covered with cream flowers.
+• The Grandiflora variety is an extensive bush, completely strewn with cream flowers.
 It begins to bloom in June and ends in October.

-• The variety of hydrangea paniculata Kiushu has a very unusual crown structure in the form of a fan.
+• The Hydrangea paniculata variety Kyushu is distinguished by a very unusual fan-shaped crown structure.
 This variety tolerates frost well.
-Its inflorescences of a white shade do not fall until mid-October.
+Its white inflorescences do not fall until mid-October.

-• Variety Symphony of Color has the ability to change the color of flowers from cream to dark red during flowering.
-Duration of flowering from July to October.
+• The Symphony of Color variety has the ability to change the shade of flowers from cream to dark red during flowering.
+Flowering duration is from July until October.

 Hydrangea: photo